-With mortgage interest rates at historic lows and the uneven performance of the stock market over the past few years, some of you may be pondering using your Roth IRA fund to buy a house.
-Let’s take a look to see if you are even allowed to do this, and if so, if it is a good idea.
+With mortgage interest rates at almost historic lows, some of you may be pondering using your Roth IRA fund to help buy a house.
+Let’s take a look to see if you are even allowed to do this, and if so, whether it is a good idea.

 Can I Use My Roth to Buy a Home?